kilca/kilca.github.io/README.md

 ## Sanity init

-use coupon to *2 your free plan
+tip : use any youtuber coupon to *2 your free plan perfs

 ```
 sanity init